 Front garden in north London

-This small front garden posed a challenging but inspiring brief: retain car access (despite no actual car being used), provide secure storage for four bicycles and bins, and create a green, welcoming space — all within a tight urban footprint.
+This small front garden posed a challenging but inspiring brief: retain car access, provide secure storage for four bicycles and bins, and create a green, welcoming space — all within a tight urban footprint.
 As the bike shed required step-free access, the ground level was lowered to allow smooth movement while preserving flow through the space.

 Front gardens are often treated as purely functional, with most of the area given over to hard surfaces.
 Here, the ambition was to reverse that balance — keeping hard landscaping to a minimum and giving as much space as possible to planting.
 Staggered clay pavers were laid to allow generous planting pockets, softening transitions where hard surfaces meet.